keegangeorge/discourse-classifieds/README.md

 - [ ] Ability to search through listings (by status/tags/category, etc.)
 - [ ] Ability to filter listings by tags, category, and status
 - [ ] Use Modern code (i.e. convert to angle brackets things like `{{d-button}}` to `<DButton>`)

+### BUGS

+- [ ] Upating a listing does not update the data for the cards/table items.